oldme/harvests/README.markdown

       var harvest = require("harvests").create(contextBindingCallBack, preventStackOverflow);

 >Note!
-The name of the module is harvests not harvest
+The name of the module is 'harvests' not 'harvest'

-> create() can take 2 optional arguments: contextBindingCallBack and allowMonkeyTail.    contextBindingCallBack is a function that can create an wrapper for callbacks used during harvesting
+> create() can take 2 optional arguments: contextBindingCallBack and preventStackOverflow.

-> contextBindingCallBack  is useful in the context of a multi tenancy and multi user, shared systems.
+>contextBindingCallBack is a function that can create an wrapper for callbacks used during harvesting.
+This is useful in the context of a multi tenancy and multi user systems.
 For an example, look at createSwarmCallBack in swarmESB adapters

 > preventStackOverflow: force asynchronous returns even for synchronous callbacks returns, prevents growth of the stack